Tutorial

 STEP 1

-So, to fix this, you need to setup so that the LiveView connection so it uses the same session options.
+So, to fix this, you need to set up the LiveView connection so it uses the same session options.
 Open endpoint.ex and change to:

 @session_options [